Intelligence Support Activity: Build-up

 In 1981 the Intelligence Support Activity began to immediately select new operators, growing from the FOG's original 50 members to about 100.
 The ISA remained extremely secret; all of its records were classified under a Special Access Program initially named OPTIMIZE TALENT.
 The ISA was given its classified budget of $7 million, a secret headquarters in Arlington, Virginia, and cover name, the Tactical Concept Activity.
 ISA included three main operations branches (Command, SIGINT and Operations) and an analysis branch, whose name changed over the years (e.g. Directorate of Intelligence, Directorate of Intelligence and Security).
 Colonel Jerry King became the ISA's first commander.

-The ISA's mission was to support Special Operations Forces (primarily 1st SFOD-D and DEVGRU) in counter-terrorist operations and other special operations units.
+The ISA's mission was to support United States special operations forces (primarily Delta Force and DEVGRU) in counterterrorism and hostage rescue operations and other special operations units.
 The ISA would provide actionable intelligence collection, pathfinding, and operational support.
 The ISA performed several operations mainly in Latin America and the Middle East during the 1980s, but also in East Africa, South-East Asia, and Europe.
 The current organization of ISA is classified but does contain at least three squadrons (Operations, SIGINT and Mission Support/Communications).